Audition Information for Brass + Woodwinds:

 What are the basic membership qualifications?

-When do I audition for the Hawkeye Marching Band?
+When do woodwind and brass players audition for the Hawkeye Marching Band?

 When do percussionists audition?

-Auditions for the Hawkeye Marching Band drumline will be held at the start of HMB camp on Monday afternoon, August 13, 2018.
-All students planning to attend our summer drumline clinics or auditioning for the drumline should download the HMB Drumline audition materials.
-Prospective members can attend one or both clinics.
-At the clinics you will have the opportunity to informally “work out” with current members and other prospective drumline members.
-The primary purpose of these clinics is to introduce you to our system of performance fundamentals and rehearse the cadences and exercises that will be used for the 2018 HMB drumline auditions on August 13.
+Auditions for the Hawkeye Marching Band drumline will be held Saturday, July 13, 2019.
+Prospective members of the Hawkeye Drumline are highly encouraged to attend our summer drumline clinics.
+At the clinics you will have the opportunity to informally “work out” with veteran members and other prospective drumline members.
+The primary purpose of these clinics is to introduce you to our system of performance fundamentals and rehearse the cadences and exercises that will be used for the 2019 HMB drumline auditions on July 13.
 Your attendance at these camps are optional, but this is a great opportunity to prepare for the audition.
-If you have any questions about the HMB drumline, the exercises/cadences, or if you plan to attend any of our clinics, e-mail our current drumline instructor Paul Downing.
+If you have any questions about the HMB drumline, the exercises/cadences, or if you plan to attend any of our clinics, e-mail our current drumline instructor Nick Miller.
+For more information about the clinics and audition date, please download this information sheet.
+Visit the DrumHawk website to obtain the 2019 audition materials and information. (click on the Audition tab > Audition Materials).

 Does the Hawkeye Marching Band have a flag corps or color guard?